sobteclib/sobtec2/en/content/05coati.md

 ### Speaking for interpreters

 Another important part of changing the political culture has been to raise the profile of language diversity among participants in international events.
-Wherever we work we try to give a political and practical introduction to the equipment, and provide written guidelines on how to speak in multi-lingual meetings [^multi-lingual].
+Wherever we work we try to give a political and practical introduction to the equipment, and provide written guidelines on how to speak in multi-lingual meetings [^3].
 We encourage people to actively think about the language they use.
 For example, we ask participants not to speak the majority language during the meeting, even if they could, because it marginalises those who have to rely on the interpreting, leaving them feeling embarrassed, uncultured, and consequently, less inclined to take part.
 We have experimented with subverting the invisible interpreting model, placing the booths centre-stage and having speakers speak from the floor, thus making everyone aware of the processes involved.

 ### Designing flexible solutions to meet political needs